josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌑_The_System_Becomes_Intolerable/📋_demands_as_diagnosis.md

 💰 Compensation Redistributes The Cost

 * The compensation demand diagnosed the fact that students and families were carrying losses created or intensified by public-system failure.
 * The CJP’s June demand called for ₹1 crore for each affected family in deaths it linked to the paper-leak crisis.
-(Hindustan Times)
-* Compensation can recognise:
-    * bereavement;
+* One crore rupees means:

+₹1,00,00,000
+=
+₹10,000,000

+* At indicative exchange rates on 27 July 2026, that was approximately:

+Currency	Approximate equivalent
+Indian rupees	₹1 crore
+Pounds sterling	£78,400
+Euros	€91,700
+US dollars	US$104,400

+* These conversions are included only to help international readers understand the nominal scale of the demand.
-    * family debt;
+* They are:
-    * lost expected support;
-    * medical costs;
+    * rounded;
-    * coaching and examination expenditure;
-    * institutional contribution;
+    * time-specific;
-    * the need to shift some cost away from the public.
+    * not statements about purchasing-power equivalence;
+    * not substitutes for understanding the amount within Indian household, educational and legal contexts.
 * The demand was not merely:

 Give grieving families money.